 - You may feel nausea after a nose job.

-- This is a normal occurrence, and your specialised plastic surgeon will give you anti-nausea medication that you should take as prescribed.
+- This is a normal occurrence, and your specialist plastic surgeon will give you anti-nausea medication for you to take.

-- The urge to vomit after rhinoplasty may come from the anaesthetic that your specialised plastic surgeon used or from a quick return to a normal diet.
+- The urge to vomit after rhinoplasty may come from the anaesthetic or from a quick return to a normal diet.

 - Always eat small, light and easily digestible meals after your rhinoplasty.